 Not all of the standard or optional equipment's use, safety and maintenance information can be covered in this manual.
 You will find most of the standard and optional equipment in this manual in the section pertaining to its use and function in Section 3.
-Make sure you read and understand this manual and all the other manufacturers' literature provided in your Skipper's Kit to maximize the benefits and uses this equipment has to offer.
+Make sure you read and understand this manual and all other manufacturers' literature provided in your Skipper's Kit to ensure your safety and maximize the benefits and uses this equipment has to offer.